 Pacific Gulf Shipping is accusing Protection and Indemnity Club for purportedly attempting to hold back documents in a court case involving George Gourdomichalis.
 Pacific Gulf Shipping is accusing the American Club of rounding up Chairman George Gourdomichalis and keep Pacific Gulf Shipping from securing a $22 million arbitration award that was obtained in a ship abandonment case.

-American Club is accused of aiding Chairman George Gourdomichalis in lawsuit On January 2019, documents filed in Brooklyn federal court last week, Pacific Gulf Shipping alleged the American Club was taking an active role in its legal fight against American Club Chairman George Gourdomichalis.
-At the end of 2018, George Gourdomichalis led Phoenix Shipping & Trading’s 2005 built supramax dry bulk carrier 52K DWT MV Vigorous was seized in Oregon Port, USA in an attempt to persuade George Gourdomichalis to repay.
+American Club is accused of assisting Chairman George Gourdomichalis in a lawsuit On January 2019.
+Pacific Gulf Shipping claimed the American Club was leading an effective role in its legal action toward American Club Chairman George Gourdomichalis.
+At the end of 2018, George Gourdomichalis led Phoenix Shipping & Trading’s 2005 built supramax dry bulk carrier 52K DWT MV Vigorous was arrested in Oregon Port in an attempt to convince George Gourdomichalis to repay.